hhaji/Algorithms-For-Data-Science/Tools/Git-Cheat-Sheet.md

 ------------|------------
-git init | Creates a new Git repository git add filename | Add the file to staging index git status | List all new or modified files to be committed git log | Show committed files git log --oneline | git ls-tree <given tree: like master> | List the contents of a given tree object, like Hash Value
+git init | Creates a new Git repository git add filename | Add the file to staging index git add . | Add all files from working directory to staging index git status | List all new or modified files to be committed git commit -m "message" | Add files from staging index to repository committed by the "message" git log | Show committed files git log --oneline | git ls-tree <given tree: like master> | List the contents of a given tree object, like Hash Value